 Take your own food

 Buying food and drink on trains, planes and ferries can be expensive, so save a few bob by taking your own.
 Most airports and train stations also offer free drinking water, so take your own refillable bottle and not only will you be helping to save the environment, but you will be saving yourself some money too.
 Just bear in mind that since the increase in airport security procedures, certain foods and volumes of liquids are not permitted to be taken through security.

 Top-of-the-range sun-tan lotion can be very expensive – but with high-street supermarkets now offering their own ranges, why not save some cash by buying from them instead.
 One thing to be careful of, is take into consideration the UVA star system.
 The NHS recommends using sunscreen which has at least 4-star UVA protection.
 They also recommend checking the expiry date of your sun cream – it may even be worth writing the date of opening on the bottle on a label.
 This helps you understand when it should be thrown out, and makes sure you don’t use something that is past its shelf life.

 Use public transport

-Most major cities have efficient, regular and relatively inexpensive public transport systems, so consider hopping on the bus or subway instead of shelling out for a hire car.
+Most major cities have efficient, regular and relatively inexpensive public transport systems, so consider hopping on the bus or subway instead of shelling out for a hire car or taxis.
 Generally speaking, public transport should work out cheaper than hiring a vehicle, especially if you take advantage of cheaper weekend or week-long passes.
 Not to mention an interesting, truly local experience to boot.
 Another alternative to try is walking.
 If you feel comfortable traveling the area you are in on foot, then it is worth walking.
 This allows you to take in your surroundings more and come across some otherwise hidden gems.

 Do you have any tips for saving money on your jollies?
 Share them with us.